uberbruns/Writing/20180121-unwrapping-nested-optionals/20180121-unwrapping-nested-optionals.md

 ```

-Since you can nest pattern, this is how unwrapping in our example works, if we would use the verbose syntax.
+Since you can nest patterns, this is how unwrapping in our example works, if we would use the more verbose syntax.

 ```swift
 if case .some(.some(let unwrappedX)) = x {